FouadRaheb/Watusi-for-WhatsApp/README.md

 Chats cannot be restored from iCloud to Sideloaded Watusi.
 However, you can manually back up and restore your chats in case you need to delete and reinstall the app.

-Your currently installed app must have the "Document Browser" feature enabled to access its data from the Files app.
+The currently installed app must have the "Document Browser" feature enabled to access its data from the Files app.
+(All Watusi IPAs have this option enabled by default)

 1. Open the Files app and go to the WhatsApp folder.
 2. Select all items and copy them.